BrianHenryIE/GwtFbPlus/README.md

 ------------

 [Project Lombok](http://projectlombok.org/)  (v0.11.4)
-Is a tool for making getters and setters with annotations (amongst other features, but that's all it's being used for here).
+is a tool for making getters and setters with annotations (amongst other features, but that's all it's being used for here).

 [Apache Commons Codec](http://commons.apache.org/proper/commons-codec/) (v1.5)
-Is used for the base 64 decoding of the Facebook signed request.
-There is a method in the Java Standard library that does this, but it wasn't behaving. <- this comment isn't needed here?
+is used for the base 64 decoding of the Facebook signed request.
+There is a method in the Java Standard library that does this, but it wasn't behaving.

 [google-gson](https://code.google.com/p/google-gson/) (v2.2.4)
-Google's library for dealing with json server side.
+is Google's library for dealing with json server side.

 Using the library
 -----------------